hadasbro/defarg-functions/README.md

 **Functions and consumers with default parameters factory**

-Use this module if you need function or consumer with default parameter such as it's possible in some other programming languages then Java.
+Use this module if you need function or consumer with default parameter such as it's possible in some other programming languages.

 *Uses Type Tools to resolve variadic params https://github.com/jhalterman/typetools*